Ainsley Beauchamp Certified Equine Therapist

 Behavioral problems related to back pain:

-Objects to be saddled
+Objects to being saddled

 Doesn't stand still for mounting